natalieagus/50005/docs/Programming Assignment/pa2/index.md

 2. **Secondly**, you want to ensure that you're talking to a **live** server.
 3. **Thirdly**, while carrying out the upload you should be able to protect the **confidentiality** of the data against eavesdropping by any curious adversaries.

 You may complete this assignment in **groups of 2-3 pax**.
-Indicate your partner's name in the google sheet provided in our course handout.
+Indicate your partner's name in the google sheet link that can be found on eDimension.

 There are **three** parts of this assignment: